mozilla/CCADB-Tools/capi/README.md

 3. No certificate within the chain is considered _not_ `good` by any OCSP responder listed within its authority information access.
 ## Expired
 A certificate chain, in the context of the `expired` test suite, is considered to pass [iff](https://en.wikipedia.org/wiki/If_and_only_if):
-1. `certutil` outputs `certutil: certificate is invalid: Peer's Certificate has expired` the leaf certificate of the candidate chain.
+1. `certutil` outputs `certutil: certificate is invalid: Peer's Certificate has expired` for the leaf certificate of the candidate chain.
 2. The intermediate certificates within the candidate chain _may_ either be considered `valid` or `expired` by `certutil`
 3. The root certificate _may not_ be considered `expired` by `certutil`.
 4. The leaf certificate _must not_ be revoked in any CRL.
-5. No intermediate or root certificate within the chain may listed as being revoked by any CRL listed within its `CRLDistributionPoints`.
+5. No intermediate or root certificate within the chain may be listed as being revoked by any CRL listed within its `CRLDistributionPoints`.
 6. No intermediate or root certificate within the chain is considered _not_ `good` by any OCSP responder listed within its authority information access.
 ## Revoked
 A certificate chain, in the context of the `revoked` test suite, is considered to pass [iff](https://en.wikipedia.org/wiki/If_and_only_if):